h5p/h5p-cli/README.md

 ## H5P Command Line Interface

-A helping tool for developing HTML5 Packages.
+A tool that simplifies the development process of HTML5 Packages.

 Note that this tool is still in alpha!